striverz/NamasteReact/01-Incepction/Theory/Assignment.md

 ### best blog to explore
 <a href="https://javascript.info/script-async-defer"></a>

-# 8. What is crossorigin in script tag?
+# 8. What is crossorigin in script tag in react?